omadaniTet/sparse-moving-averages/README.txt

 the tables in the paper, and the various tests (test_SMAs.py and test_evaluations.py) for insights on the behaviour of the various functions.

+TODO: Add a few real-world sequences from the paper, as well as code for experiments on those sequences.